 It is worthwhile noting that foundation coatings which are not elastic may also be considered as damp proof coatings; in fact, such sprayed-on coatings are the norm for newly constructed foundations in Ontario.

-It is a common misconception that foundation wrap will waterproof a basement wall; this is not the case as the membrane in not impervious to water at all of its edges.
-Only foundation coatings will waterproof a wall.
+It is a common misconception that foundation wrap will waterproof a basement wall thus preventing leaks; this is not the case as the membrane is not impervious to water at all of its edges.
+Only properly applied elastic foundation coatings will adequately waterproof a foundation wall.